dbt-labs/corp/values.md

 While we believe that we are building something exceptional, that knowledge does not make us feel proud, it makes us feel humble.
 It imbues us with a deep sense of responsibility towards our clients, coworkers, and the community at large.

+### We optimize for the long-term.

+While we pursue the mission with intense focus, we recognize that creating the change in the world that we wish to see will not happen overnight.
+We think, plan, and act for the long-term.

 ### We work hard and go home.

 We take our responsibilities as parents, citizens, individuals, family members, and members of our various communities just as seriously as we take our commitments at work.
 When we are on, we are focused.
 When we are off, we are free to be fully disconnected.